 - Results: Women receiving the DOVE intervention saw a larger average decrease in number of violent incidents than women in the control group.

 The Domestic Violence Enhanced Home Visitation Program (DOVE) was a randomized controlled trial to determine the effectiveness of incorporating interpersonal violence (IPV) screening and safety plans into home visits.
 Pregnant women in the control group and DOVE intervention group received home visits before the baby was born until the baby was two years old.

 The DOVE study served women from 12 Missouri counties, 9 of which are rural, and was funded by the National Institute of Nursing Research.

-Every woman in the 2006-2012 study received 4-6 home visits before the baby was born and 6-12 visits in the two years after the baby was born.
+Every woman in the 2006-2012 study received 4 to 6 home visits before the baby was born and 6 to 12 visits in the two years after the baby was born.
 The DOVE intervention was delivered 3 times during pregnancy and 3 times postpartum.
 Women were eligible for the DOVE trial if they were:

 - 14 years old or older